raygun101/MarkupKit/README.md

     <UIImageView image="background.png"/>

 Images are loaded using the `imageNamed:inBundle:compatibleWithTraitCollection:` method of the `UIImage` class.
 The attribute value is passed as the first argument to the method.

-If the document's owner (usually the view controller) implements the `bundleForImages` method, the second argument will contain the value returned by this method.
-Otherwise, the application's main bundle will be used.
-Finally, if the owner conforms to the `UITraitEnvironment` protocol, the third argument will contain the value returned by the owner's `traitCollection` method.
+If the document's owner (usually the view controller) implements a method named `bundleForImages`, the second argument will contain the value returned by this method.
+MarkupKit adds an implementation of `bundleForImages` to the `UIResponder` class, so any subclass of `UIResponder` (including `UIViewController` and `UIView`) will automatically inherit the default implementation, which returns the application's main bundle.
+Subclasses can override this method to provide custom image loading behavior.
+If the owner does not implement `bundleForImages`, the main bundle will be used.

+Finally, if the owner conforms to the `UITraitEnvironment` protocol, the third argument will contain the value returned by the `traitCollection` method.
 Otherwise, it will be `nil`.

 Note that, because images are loaded via `imageNamed:inBundle:compatibleWithTraitCollection:`, image attributes may refer to image sets defined in an asset catalog.
 For example, if the asset catalog contains an image set named "PrintIcon", the following markup would create a button with a title of "Print" and an icon appropriate for the current device resolution: